Animadversio/Animadversio.github.io/_academic_notes/Comparison of Major DL Frameworks.md

 ##  Tensorflow

 * `Tensorboard`  awesome visualization for the training phase!
+  * It can also visualize the computational graph as well!
 * `Lucid`  awesome infrastruture to visualize and interpret deep neural networks.

 ## PyTorch